agoric-systems/agoric.co/README.md

 # Running the web app locally for development

+## On Ubuntu

+1) Download virtualenv and create a new virtualenv.

+`sudo apt-get install virtualenv`

+2) Clone the project's git repo somewhere.

+`git clone git@github.com:agoric-systems/agoric.co.git`

+3) Next, change into the project's directory.

+`cd agoricco`

+4) Now the virtualenv can be created.

+`virtualenv -p python3.6 agoricco`
+`source agoricco/bin/activate`

+5) Your prompt should say (agoricco) now.

+6) Install the python dependencies.

+`pip install -r requirements.txt`

+7) Change directory again into the `agoricco` package folder and start the flask app.

+`cd agoricco`
+`export FLASK_APP=wsgi.py`
+`flask run`

+8) If you need to activate the virtualenv in the future:

+`workon agoricco`

+## On macOS

 1) Download virtualenv / virtualenvwrapper.sh and create a new virtualenv.
 Using homebrew, this can be done with the following commands:

 `brew install virtualenvwrapper.sh`